Last updated 5th May 2022

 As always we know practising harm minimisation e.g. using sterile equipment, managing dose etc. reduces the associated risks for people who use drugs and drink alcohol.
 With the increased risks presented by COVID-19 (it greatly affects respiratory function) it is additionally important that you continue to look after yourself.

 Early during the pandemic, we asked an expert to share some tips for harm minimisation, if you haven’t already take a look at some clear, simple advice for aimed at people who use substances.

 You can find useful tips and advice from local harm minimisation services below:

-For people who regularly use (or are trying not to use) alcohol and other drugs isolation may present unique challenges.
+For people who regularly use (or are trying not to use) alcohol and other drugs, the prolonged isolation presented unique challenges.

 People who use substances may find that they experience symptoms of withdrawal if they stop suddenly.
 Withdrawal can be dangerous, if you are concerned about you or someone else, contact your GP or chat to one of our counsellors.

-Here are some sites with excellent resources to help you learn more:
+Here are some resources to help you learn more:

 Here are some external sites that also have helpful information: